marks6i/Homework1/README.md

-# Homework1
+# Homework 1
-Files for HW 1
+Files for HW 1.
+These are all the files for my homework assignment.